Estate Planning is Planning for the Future

 There is no way to predict the future, but there are many ways to prepare for it.
-It´s never too early to start planning for the future and security for yourself and your loved ones.
+It is never too early to start planning for the future and security of yourself and your family.
 A key step is setting up an estate plan.
-So, what is an estate plan?
-First, a thorough estate plan involves planning for your financial future.
-You should talk to a financial adviser about your current financial and retirement situation and set a course for financial growth.
-Your financial adviser can discuss retirement plans, investment options and insurance to maximize your financial future.
-With this advice in hand and a course of action charted, you can confidently prepare for your future as well as the future of your children and heirs.
+A thorough estate plan requires a financial assessment, including your current and retirement situation.
+We work with your financial planner to assess your needs and set you on the path to the best financial future you can have.

 What is Estate Planning?

 An estate plan also consists of set of written documents whereby you set forth your wishes regarding your assets should you be unable to handle your financial affairs and for distribution upon your death.

 We will discuss who will make health care decisions for you if you cannot communicate your wishes, who will care for any minor or disabled children upon your death and who will inherit your assets.
 Some of these documents may be wills, trusts, nominations of guardian and financial and health care powers of attorney.

 The most important thing to know is that estate planning is not one-size-fits-all.
 Everyone's wishes and needs are different.
 Also, your needs will change as you get older and your circumstances change, including marriage, children, disability or retirement.